LADENBURG THALM/SH SH Lowers Checkpoint Therapeutics (NASDAQ:CKPT) Price Target to $69.00

-Checkpoint Therapeutics (NASDAQ:CKPT – Get Rating) had its price objective lowered by equities research analysts at LADENBURG THALM/SH SH from $96.00 to $69.00 in a note issued to investors on Monday, The Fly reports.
+Checkpoint Therapeutics (NASDAQ:CKPT – Get Rating) had its price objective lowered by analysts at LADENBURG THALM/SH SH from $96.00 to $69.00 in a research note issued on Monday, The Fly reports.
+The firm presently has a “buy” rating on the stock.

-Other analysts have also issued reports about the stock.
-HC Wainwright restated a “buy” rating and issued a $76.00 price target on shares of Checkpoint Therapeutics in a research report on Thursday, March 2nd.
-Lake Street Capital decreased their target price on shares of Checkpoint Therapeutics from $41.00 to $32.00 in a research report on Thursday, March 2nd.
-Finally, B. Riley boosted their price target on shares of Checkpoint Therapeutics from $7.00 to $15.00 and gave the company a “buy” rating in a research report on Monday, December 19th.
+Several other brokerages have also recently issued reports on CKPT.
+HC Wainwright reaffirmed a “buy” rating and set a $76.00 target price on shares of Checkpoint Therapeutics in a report on Thursday, March 2nd.
+Lake Street Capital cut their price objective on shares of Checkpoint Therapeutics from $41.00 to $32.00 in a report on Thursday, March 2nd.
+Finally, B. Riley boosted their target price on Checkpoint Therapeutics from $7.00 to $15.00 and gave the stock a “buy” rating in a report on Monday, December 19th.

 Institutional Inflows and Outflows

-Hedge funds have recently added to or reduced their stakes in the company.
-Eqis Capital Management Inc. bought a new position in Checkpoint Therapeutics during the 1st quarter worth approximately $33,000.
-Jane Street Group LLC increased its stake in shares of Checkpoint Therapeutics by 133.8% in the 2nd quarter.
-Jane Street Group LLC now owns 31,099 shares of the company’s stock valued at $32,000 after acquiring an additional 17,799 shares in the last quarter.
-Virtu Financial LLC bought a new stake in shares of Checkpoint Therapeutics in the 2nd quarter valued at $51,000.
-Atom Investors LP bought a new stake in shares of Checkpoint Therapeutics in the 3rd quarter valued at $71,000.
-Finally, Envestnet Asset Management Inc. increased its stake in shares of Checkpoint Therapeutics by 16.4% in the 1st quarter.
-Envestnet Asset Management Inc. now owns 77,800 shares of the company’s stock valued at $138,000 after acquiring an additional 10,953 shares in the last quarter.
+Hedge funds have recently modified their holdings of the stock.
+Eqis Capital Management Inc. purchased a new position in Checkpoint Therapeutics in the 1st quarter valued at $33,000.
+Jane Street Group LLC boosted its stake in shares of Checkpoint Therapeutics by 133.8% in the second quarter.
+Jane Street Group LLC now owns 31,099 shares of the company’s stock valued at $32,000 after buying an additional 17,799 shares in the last quarter.
+Virtu Financial LLC acquired a new position in Checkpoint Therapeutics during the second quarter worth $51,000.
+Atom Investors LP acquired a new stake in Checkpoint Therapeutics in the third quarter valued at $71,000.
+Finally, Envestnet Asset Management Inc. boosted its position in shares of Checkpoint Therapeutics by 16.4% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 77,800 shares of the company’s stock worth $138,000 after purchasing an additional 10,953 shares in the last quarter.

 Checkpoint Therapeutics, Inc is a clinical-stage biopharmaceutical company, which engages in the acquisition, development, and commercialization of novel treatments for patients with solid tumor cancers.
 Its product portfolio includes CK-301, CK-101, CK-103, CK-302, and Anti-CAIX.
 The company was founded on November 10, 2014 and is headquartered in Waltham, MA.